Paddy McGuinness: Other work

-In 2010 McGuinness starred in the adult pantomime Panto's on Strike at the Opera House, Manchester with Robbie Williams and Jonathan Wilkes.
-He starred in a UK TV advertising campaign for Victor Chandler, a British bookmaker.
+In 2010, McGuinness starred in the adult pantomime Panto's on Strike at the Opera House, Manchester with Robbie Williams and Jonathan Wilkes.
+In 2012, he starred in a UK TV advertising campaign for Victor Chandler, a British bookmaker.
 In 2010, 2012, 2014, 2016 and 2018, McGuinness took part in the charity football match Soccer Aid, which raises money for Unicef.
 The match is aired live on ITV.

-In 2012 McGuinness played Gary in Keith Lemon: The Film.
+In 2012, McGuinness played Gary in Keith Lemon: The Film.
 In 2013, McGuinness joined Pizza Hut as their brand ambassador.

-In 2017 McGuinness joined Jackpot Joy as their brand ambassador, taking over from Dame Barbara Windsor.
+In 2017, McGuinness joined Jackpot Joy as their brand ambassador, taking over from Barbara Windsor.

 Personal life

-He married Christine Martin on 4 June 2011.
-The couple have three children.
-In 2020 the family moved from their former £2.1 million home to a modern mansion in Cheshire.
+McGuinness married English model and television personality Christine Martin on 4 June 2011.
+The couple have a twin girl and boy and a younger daughter.
+In 2020, the family moved from their former £2.1 million home to a modern mansion in Cheshire.

-All three of McGuinness's children are autistic, as is their mother.
-In 2021 they made a BBC documentary Paddy and Christine McGuinness: Our Family and Autism.
+All three of the McGuinness children are autistic, as is their mother.
+In 2021, they made a BBC documentary Paddy and Christine McGuinness: Our Family and Autism.
 In June 2018, McGuinness revealed that he had been diagnosed with arthritis several years prior, at the age of 44.

-In 2022 it was announced that McGuiness and his wife had separated, after 11 years of marriage, but will remain living together in their family home.
+In 2022, it was announced that McGuiness and his wife had separated, after 11 years of marriage, but would remain living together in their family home.

-His brother is Tony Leonard who appeared Max and Paddy's Road to Nowhere as Raymond the Bastard's henchman, a teammate of Paddy's on The F Word, and a featured audience member on Celebrity Juice.
+His brother, Tony Leonard, appeared in Max and Paddy's Road to Nowhere as Raymond the Bastard's henchman, as a teammate of Paddy's on The F Word, and as a featured audience member on Celebrity Juice.

+In August 2024, McGuinness was the subject of the BBC genealogy programme Who Do You Think You Are?, which revealed that his paternal great-great-grandparents, Mark McGuinness and Winifred Molloy, were from Ballina, County Mayo in Ireland.
+His paternal grandfather William, who was also born in Bolton, served in the King's Own Royal Regiment (Lancaster) and fought in several battles in the Second Boer War, including the Battle of Spion Kop and the Battle of the Tugela Heights in 1900.

+McGuinness is a supporter of his local team Bolton Wanderers.

+In November 2024, McGuiness raised more than £9 million for Children in Need's 2024 Appeal, by riding a customised 1970s children's Raleigh Chopper bike, over five-days, from Wrexham to Glasgow, a distance of almost 300 mi.